-- Repositioning cruises from New Zealand are between Auckland and USA (via Hawaii) ending up in Honolulu or in some of the biggest Californian ports - Los Angeles, San Francisco or San Diego.
-Rarely, there are itineraries going all the way to Alaska with disembarkation in Vancouver BC (Canada) or even in Seattle WA (USA).
+- Repositioning cruises from New Zealand are between Auckland and USA (via Hawaii) ending up in Honolulu or in California - Los Angeles, San Francisco or San Diego.
+Rarely, there are itineraries going all the way to Alaska ending in Vancouver BC (Canada) or Seattle WA (USA).

 Auckland cruise terminal

 Auckland cruise port terminal is part of Waitemata Harbour.
 Liners berth right at the heart of the city.

 Port Auckland's principal cruise terminal is at Princes Wharf.
 The second facility used for cruise vessels is Queens Wharf.
 There is approved funding for “Shed 10″ (Queens Wharf) upgrade.
 Upon completion it will become port's primary cruise berth.

 Queens Wharf cruise terminal

 In 2010 was made the decision the old Shed 10 (2-story historic building, former warehouse) on Queens Wharf to be rebuild and refurbished as a modern cruise terminal.
 The project's interior designers were from Jasmax.

 City Council spent over NZD 23 million on the new terminal.
 Refurbishment works started in 2012 and were completed in 2013.
 The new cruise ship terminal is equipped with Customs, lounge, processing/waiting area, and various service facilities.
 The building's ground floor is used for pax luggage, security and border agency processing.
 Queens Wharf is a popular public space also used for themed event space by locals and tourists.

 - In September 2016 started the building of a mooring structure at the end of Queen's Wharf.
 The "mooring dolphin" was sunk into the sea bed (off the wharf's end) to provide a mooring point for longer / larger cruise vessels without spending much more money on a wharf extension.
 The structure cost USD 10 million and was completed and usable for the season 2017-2018.